 1 (e) a relative in the first degree of consanguinity of 2 a member of congress, the state house of representatives, 3 the state senate or the public education commission; or 4 (f) an employee of congress, the legislative or 5 executive branch of government, or other state office 6 required to be redistricted by the committee.
 7 B. Before entering upon the duties of the office of member, 8 a member shall review the Redistricting Act and take the oath 9 of office as provided by state law.
 10 SECTION 5.
 [NEW MATERIAL] COMMITTEE-DUTIES.
-11 A. Beginning April 1, 2021, and every August 1 of each year 12 ending in the number zero thereafter, the committee shall: 13 (1) no later than October 30, 2021, or as soon thereafter 14 as practicable, and September 1 of each year ending in the 15 number one thereafter, adopt three district plans each for: 16 (a) New Mexico's congressional districts; 17 (b) the state house of representatives; 18 (c) the state senate; and 19 (d) the other state offices required to be redistricted; 20 (2) hold no fewer than six public meetings in various regions Commented [MOU3]: All the edits to subsections 2 and 3 aim to make sure: 21 of the state, with at least one meeting on tribal lands, before The public meetings are spread throughout the state 22 publishing the district plans for public comment; meetings shall 2) At least one location is on tribal lands3) The meetings don't revert to Zoom-only unless public health demand it 23 be held in person, unless virtual meetings are required by law, health demands it 4) Both sets of public meetings deploy the same structure 24 and shall also be webcasted;
+11 A. Beginning April 1, 2021, and every August 1 of each year 12 ending in the number zero thereafter, the committee shall: 13 (1) no later than October 30, 2021, or as soon thereafter 14 as practicable, and September 1 of each year ending in the 15 number one thereafter, adopt three district plans each for: 16 (a) New Mexico's congressional districts; 17 (b) the state house of representatives; 18 (c) the state senate; and 19 (d) the other state offices required to be redistricted; 20 (2) hold no fewer than six public meetings in various regions Commented [MOU3]: All the edits to subsections 2 and 3 aim to make sure: 21 of the state, with at least one meeting on tribal lands, before The public meetings are spread throughout the state 22 publishing the district plans for public comment; meetings shall 2) The meetings don't revert to Zoom-only unless public health demands it 3) Both sets of public meetings deploy the same structure 23 be held in person, unless virtual meetings are required by law, 4)At least on public theetings deploy the same so ductine 4)At least one location in each series of meetings is held on tribal lands; please note that some Native American 24 and shall also be webcasted; advocates recommended that as many as three of the meetings be held on tribal lands.